bjmcnabb/DMS_Climatology/Southern_Ocean/readme.md

 The main scripts include:
 * SO_DMS_build_models.py: main script processing/interpolating data and building the RFR and ANN ensembles.
-* SO_DMS_analysis.py: main script for analysis, with code computing flux calculations and generating figures
+* SO_DMS_analysis.py: main script for analysis, with code computing flux calculations and generating figures.

 See "Ancillary_Scripts" for subfunctions producing processing steps applied to predictor data, sea-air flux calculations, the neural network design, and mapping templates.